nebulab/pulsar/README.md

 * No need to pollute the apps with custom configurations
 * No need to have the app locally to deploy your application
 * It has multistage support by default
-* Everything you add to your recipes can be easily shared with every other app
+* Everything you add to your
+* pes can be easily shared with every other app
 * Can easily be integrated with a web framework to provide easy 1-click deploys
 * Everything is structured so that you write the least code possible to deploy apps
 * You'll never have your eyes bleed on Capistrano output